sushidub/docs/extending-the-rest-api/routes-and-endpoints.md

         'methods'  => WP_REST_Server::READABLE,
         // Here we register our callback.
 The callback is fired when this endpoint is matched by the WP_REST_Server class.
         'callback' => 'prefix_get_colors',
-        // Here we register our permissions callback.
-The callback is fired before the main callback to check if the current user can access the endpoint.
+        // Here we specify an arguments method to run in conjunction with the endpoint registration.
+The method dictates what extra parameters can be attached to the endpoint in order to change the response.
         'args' => prefix_get_color_arguments(),
     ) );
 }